 How to Get to Islamorada, Florida

-There aren’t any major airports in the northern part of the Florida Keys.
-The quickest and most cost effective option is to fly in and out of either Fort Lauderdale or Miami International Airport.
-We flew into Fort Lauderdale-Hollywood International Airport since Southwest Airlines flies there.
-I also find it much easier to navigate Ft Lauderdale’s airport and quickly access the highway.
+There isn’t a major Florida Keys airport in the northern part of the Florida Keys.
+That said, the best airport to fly into to get to Islamorada is either Fort Lauderdale or Miami International Airport.
+(Both are most cost effective and take less time than flying into the Key West airport.)
+We flew into Fort Lauderdale-Hollywood International Airport since Southwest Airlines flies nonstop there.
+I also find it much easier to navigate Ft Lauderdale’s airport than Miami.
 We rented a car and drove about 2 hours south to get to Islamorada, which is just past Key Largo.

-When you’re driving in the Florida Keys, you’ll notice that there are mile markers along the overseas highway.
+The overseas highway (aka the Florida Keys highway) is very scenic and includes mile markers along way.
 The mile markers in the Keys are an easy way to designate both location and distance.
-(In some cases you may just see a mile marker to designate location versus a physical address.)
 Islamorada is generally located from mile market 91 to mile marker 73.
-If you’re looking to do a road trip in the Florida Keys, the overseas highway is a beautiful drive regardless of where you’re starting and ending.
+If you’re looking to do a Florida Keys road trip, it’s a beautiful drive regardless of where you’re starting and ending.

-I love Islamorada for a relaxing, family vacation and definitely recommend getting a rental home if you’re traveling with a larger group.
+If you’re visiting the Florida Keys for family vacation, I definitely recommend getting a rental home if you’re traveling with a larger group.
 We typically book home rentals through AirBnB, VRBO and Booking.com.
 There are a few differences between AirBnB and VRBO, but both have a great selection of options for house rentals in Islamorada.
-(Booking.com tends to have more options for hotels and resorts.)
 Keep in mind that house rentals in the Florida Keys can be a little tricky to find, since many vacation homes rent on a monthly basis.

 We were in a unique situation on our trip to Islamorada due to Hurricane Irma hitting before our stay.
 (Which made it difficult to find a weekly rental in good shape.)
-We ended up going through a rental company after the first two homes fell through due to damage.
+We ended up going through a rental company after the first two Islamorada, Florida VRBO rentals fell through due to damage.
 We ended up with a great 5-bedroom home in Lower Matecumbe Key, but unfortunately it’s no longer listed.

-This home is in the same area with the same access to the community beach that our property had.
+This home is in the same area of Islamorada with access to the community beach that our property had.
 Although it’s smaller, it has the in-ground pool, covered patio and water access that we loved.

 Looking for Family-Friendly Resorts in Islamorada?